-According to the City of San Diego's Long-Range Water Resources Plan, SANDAG has projected that the City's service area population will increase to 1.69 million residents by the year 2035, which is a 20% increase from 2012 (City of San Diego 2012).
-SANDAG also calculated that the applicable water demand in 2035 would be 302,700 AFY under normal weather conditions (City of San Diego 2012).
-SANDAG's 2035 water-demand projection assumes that the City would maintain an aggressive water conservation program throughout the forcasted timetable.
-Under dry weather conditions, 2035 water demand is projected to be 281,800 AFY (a total reduction of almost 21,000 AFY) (City of San Diego 2012).
-As shown in Table 4.13-13, Projected Daily Water Demand, at buildout, the proposed project would result in a projected net increase in water demand over existing uses of approximately 123,879 gallons per day, or approximately 139 AFY, which represents 0.00049% of the total regional demand.
+According to the City of San Diego's Long-Range Water Resources Plan, SANDAG has projected that the City's service area population will increase to 1.4969 million residents by the year 202035, which is a 520% increase from 20152 (City of San Diego 2012).
+SANDAG also calculated that the applicable water demand in 2035-2020 would be 302,700273,500 AFY under normal weather conditions (City of San Diego 2012).
+SANDAG's 2035-2020 water-demand projection assumes that the City would maintain an aggressive water conservation program

+September 2017 San Diego State University throughout the forcasted timetable.
+Under dry weather conditions, 2035 water demand is projected to be 281,800 AFY (a total reduction of almost 21,000 AFY)In December 2013, the 2012 Long-Range Water Resources Plan (LRWRP) was adopted unanimously by the San Diego City Council.
+The LRWRP plans to enact additional active water conservation of 20,900 AFY, rainwater harvesting of 420 AFY, and recharge groundwater supply up to 4,000 AFY (City of San Diego 2012).
+As shown in Table 4.13-13, Projected Daily Water Demand, at buildout, the proposed project would result in a projected net increase in water demand over existing uses of approximately 123,87941,650 gallons per day, or approximately 139 47 AFY, which represents 0.0170049% of the total regional demand at buildout year 2020.

 The current UWMPs (2015) prepared by the City of San Diego and SDCWA both conclude that adequate water supplies exist for future planned development within the San Diego region through 2035 (City of San Diego 2016a, SDCWA 2016).
-Both UWMPs utilized SANDAG's 2050 Regional Growth Forecast for water supply planning purposes; these forecasts are based on the

-General and Community Plans of each of the San Diego region's 19 jurisdictions, including the City of San Diego (SANDAG 2017).
+Both UWMPs utilized SANDAG's 2050 Regional Growth Forecast for water supply planning purposes; these forecasts are based on the General and Community Plans of each of the San Diego region's 19 jurisdictions, including the City of San Diego (SANDAG 2017).
 According to the SDCWA UWMP, the use of demographic and economic projection data "ensures a strong linkage between local general plan land use forecasts and water demand projections for the San Diego region" (SDCWA 2016).